shiven2006/Naar-Pazham-/README.md

-# NearPazham (நார் பழம்)
+# NaarPazham (நார் பழம்)

 A strategic two-player board game for Android featuring both local and online multiplayer modes.

 ## Overview

-NearPazham is a turn-based strategy game where two players compete to capture territory and outmaneuver their opponent.
+NaarPazham is a turn-based strategy game where two players compete to capture territory and outmaneuver their opponent.
 The game combines simple rules with deep strategic gameplay, offering both casual local play and competitive online matchmaking.

 ## Game Modes